shootermv/drivers-conatct-list/README.md

 # Interesting Things About This Project
 * It uses React Hooks
 * Semantic HTML
-* Utni tests for reducer
+* Unit tests for reducer
+* Usage of css vars

 # How To Run
  ```bash